codemarc/refinery/distance.md

 <br/><br/>
 # hamming
 Position to position character comparison.
-A 1 is added to the distance score for every character that doesn\'t match.
+A 1 is added to the distance score for every character that doesn't match.
 If the string lengths do not match, the difference size is added to the distance score.

 Use hamming for fast comparisons.
 It can find the minimum number of substitutions.